crystal-csete/crystal-csete/README.md

                                             Welcome to my GitHub page!

 • I love to code!
-I am currently working on a project with a mega team of over 20 developers. 😁
+I am currently working on a project with a mega team of developers. 😁

 • I am a Full Stack Web Developer. 🛠🔧⚙